 In many instances, a designer can control the entry options for a user with preset selections.
 Checklists, radio lists, or dropdown menus accomplish this goal.
 The designer faces a different challenge when collecting free form entry where the user has less restrictions and less guidance.
 A text field offers near endless completion variations for users.
 Some of these solutions are programmatic.
 By limiting the number of characters in a box, the user can only provide so much information.
 This halts the user from entering an undesired amount of information into the field.
 Aside from programmatically mandating a character count for the input, the designer should visually present clues to the user for how much or how little input to expect (Couper, Traugott, Lamias, 2001).
 When users must provide longer responses, it is effective to present a larger text area with multiple lines that demonstrate visually that input should be a specified number of lines.
 Conversely, a user tends to fill the space with content as long as it is available.
-If a user expect to input a few characters, there should only be enough space afforded to do so.
+If a user expects to input a few characters, there should only be enough space afforded to do so.
 If a user sees a field labeled “Work History” and the space allotted is a large text area, the user may paste an entire resume.
 If the field only shows a small box with space for several lines of text, the user is more likely to enter an abbreviated summary.
 Field labeling is always a key consideration however, a designer should always assume the user will not always take the time to read all content on the page and thus incorporate contextual, visual cues that steer the user toward the desired action.

 Selecting the best field type is critical to capturing the correct information.
 In many cases, users should not be allowed to enter free form information.
 Entering text, no matter how simple or routine, creates the opportunity for user error.
 In the case of a YouthWorks staff member completing a timesheet, the user may need to identify a youth participant to note hours worked.
 Using a text field would require the user to type in the youth’s name.
 This creates countless opportunities for user error.
 The user could spell the youth’s name incorrectly.
 The user could arrange the names differently.
 It could be ‘First Name, Last Name’ or ‘Last Name, First Name.’
 Is the youth known by a nickname like AJ or Tony, which would conflict with human resources forms filled out with the full legal first name Anthony?
 In these cases, the best design presents the users with names to choose from or an alternate unique identifier such as Employee ID, in the case of YouthWorks.
 This assures the users associates hours worked with the correct item in the system’s database.
 There are several field types to select this information: checkboxes, radio buttons, and drop lists are the most common.
 With each of these field types, the potential information the user may select pre-populates by the system to maintain consistent data capture.